 The master's degree program Construction Management and Engineering (CME) is offered by the Built Environment (BE) and Industrial Engineering & Innovation Sciences (IE&IS) departments, with their distinctive research-driven and project-oriented approach to education.
-In this interdepartmental program the focus is on Construction Management & Urban Development: using urban/building sciences and management and innovation sciences to develop solutions for urban development with particular emphasis on smart cities.
-CME graduation projects are closely related to ongoing research projects in the BE and IE&IS departments.
+At TU/e the graduation specialization of CME is focused on Smart Cities.
+The final graduation project has a clear scientific signature, and is grounded in actual Smart Cities challenges.
+CME graduation projects are often executed in collaboration with industry partners, engineering offices or government institutes.
+TU/e CME borrows from two scientific domains: (i) urban/building science and systems and (ii) management and innovation sciences.